Co-Director and Lead Vein Specialist

 The Melbury Clinic Team is a small, friendly group which strives for excellence.
 Our Mission is to put our patients at the centre of all that we do.

-Currently we are finalists in three categories of the Blackmore Vale Business Awards 2018:
+We were proud finalists in three categories of the Blackmore Vale Business Awards 2018:

 Best Employee – Lisa Parsons